DataONEorg/dataone-web/content/about/_index.md

   blocks:
   - template: timeline
     event:
-    - title: DataONE starts as a DataNet program
+    - title: DataONE starts as a NSF DataNet program
       description: Supported by funding from the US National Science Foundation as one of the initial DataNet programs in 2009
       datetime: